L-Andrade/UWPAppsScanner/README.md

 # UWPAppsScanner
 A Python script with a Firebase Realtime Database to check for updates on certain Windows apps.

+# Disclaimer
+The scanner does not export any personal data that might be in the SQLite databases found.
+This can be seen from the queries at the top of the Python script.
+The scanner does use the Windows 10 username and Windows version.

 # Requirements
 * Python 3.7
 * `pip install pyrebase4`